audreylim/vspark/README.md

 **StaticIP and PingSpark()**

-Set StaticIP if you want to assign a static IP address, or just use `PingSpark()` to get the IP address of the Spark Core.
+If you know the IP address of the core and want to bypass the Spark Cloud, you can directly set the IP address.
+If the IP address is not set, `PingSpark()` will retrieve it from the Spark Cloud.

 Example:
 ```go